Putting a price on phosphorus: links and publications

 - Eventually phosphorus travels to the sea.

 - Some phosphorus can be recovered from the sea-bed, most remains in the sea.
+New technology is being tested to restore seabeds and recover nutrients.

 Phosphorus is one of the elements implicated in the work done by Rockström et al at the Stockholm Resilience center.